Data report · Local infrastructure · England

 (102LIOs excluded because they name fewer than three funders with £ amounts — typically the smallest orgs whose accounts don't break out funders individually.)

-The squeezed middle (top funder 30–50%) is the worst place to be: its deficit rate is the highest of any band (57%).
-Single-funder dependency doesn't reliably predict shrinkage — there are growing concentrated LIOs and shrinking diversified ones — but it does predict a thinner financial margin when the contract is in flux.
+Single-funder dependency doesn't reliably predict shrinkage — there are growing concentrated LIOs and shrinking diversified ones — but the 3-year margin shows it clearly predicts a thinner financial margin when the contract is in flux.

 Size of the sector, ranked